jbrage/IonTracks/IonBeams/README.md

 ## Number of tracks in a simulation
 Currently, the simulation of a continuous beam is divided into two parts defined by the time it takes to collect the charges of a given ion track.
+The first time is regarded as a build-up time where no recombination is scored.
+The second part mimics is steady-state case where the recombination is scored and the recombination correction factor is calculated.

 Specifically, given a time step ```dt```, it takes
 ```
 cdef int separation_time_steps = int(d_cm/(2.*ion_mobility*Efield_V_cm*dt))